 So there I was, typing away as my roommate watched Miss Congeniality for the third time that week.
 Just as Sandra Bullock was teaching self-defense using the SING technique, my computer started making weird sounds, and suddenly the screen went blank.

 It was late at night, so campus IT services had already gone home.
-I couldn’t sleep a wink, and the first thing I did in the morning was to haul my computer over to the IT service desk.
+The first thing I did in the morning was to haul my computer over to the IT service desk.
 They looked it over, and found that there was, unfortunately, nothing they could do to restore my files, although they got the computer working again.

 I went home for break pretty stressed out – not only had I essentially wasted a ton of time on work that I was going to have to redo, I didn’t have all of the pictures that I had from my trip – those were what really hurt to lose.
 That’s why I was so happy when my Dad reminded me that I had already made him a CD of all the pictures I had taken, and he made me a copy to bring back.

 The next few weeks were miserable, as I basically had to stay up all hours to get everything done.
 Somehow, I managed.
 I have since learned my lesson, and when working on an assignment, I ALWAYS keep a backup – although I don’t use a CD anymore.

 We hope this story helped you learn why backups are most crucial to users.
 To protect your business’ data, you should always have more than one copy of it saved, and these copies should be kept in separate locations.
 While you should be taking multiple backups a day, it is best if they run continuously, ensuring that the most work you would lose would amount to just a few minutes.
 Don’t let a disaster backup happen to you and cost your business thousands of dollars.